 A willful failure to timely make (means complete and file with the IRS) a federal income tax return is a misdemeanor-level federal criminal offense.
-To For purposes of this decision, I am not weighing Applicant's failure to timely file his federal income tax returns against him as a federal crime.
-In regard to the failure to timely file federal and state income tax returns, the DOHA Appeal Board has commented:
+For purposes of this decision, I am not weighing Applicant's failure to timely file his federal income tax returns against him as a federal crime.
+The failure to timely file federal and state income tax returns has security implications because: